Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

 In an object-based storage, data is managed as objects instead of being organized as files in a directory hierarchy.

-Within your object storage project space you can create buckets.
+Within your object storage project space, you can create buckets.
 These buckets will store objects with metadata associated to these objects.

 - **Buckets**: Containers used to store one or more objects.